david4599/BrickBlaster-ExtractTools/README.md

   <img src="img/BrickBlaster_LevelEditor.png" alt="Brick Blaster Level Editor">

-  To enable it, unpack the file blaster.cfg with the `UnpackDLZ.py` script (this unpacked file is also included in the zip file I added in the Releases section).
+  To enable it, unpack the file blaster.cfg with the `UnpackDLZ.py` script (included in the zip file).
 Change the 0 to 1 in the `Editor_Flag` line.
 Start the game, go to a level a press 'E'.

   The functions of this editor are:
    - Left click or space to add a brick